 Ferdinand Bol was baptized in Dordrecht on 24 June 1616.
-His parents were the surgeon Balthasar Bol and Tanneke Fernandes.1 We do not know from whom Bol received his first lessons in painting in his native city.
+His parents were the surgeon Balthasar Bol (d.
+1641) and Tanneke Fernandes.1 We do not know from whom Bol received his first lessons in painting in his native city.
 A logical candidate is Jacob Gerritsz Cuyp (1594–1652), Dordrecht’s most esteemed and talented painter.
-The long-held assumption that Bol must also have studied for a while under a Utrecht master derives chiefly from an incorrect reading of the signature on a “Bloemaert-like” Vertumnus from around 1635, which until recently was considered to be Bol’s first signed painting.2 In December 1635 he signed four notarial deeds in Dordrecht as “Ferdinandus bol, schilder” (Ferdinandus Bol, painter), indicating that he had completed his training by that year.
+The long-held assumption that Bol must also have studied for a while under a Utrecht master derives chiefly from an incorrect reading of the signature on a “Bloemaert-like” Vertumnus from around 1635, which until recently was considered to be Bol’s first signed painting.2 In December 1635, he signed four notarial deeds in Dordrecht as “Ferdinandus bol, schilder” (Ferdinandus Bol, painter), indicating that he had completed his training by that year.

 Soon thereafter, in 1636, Bol left his hometown and set off as a master painter for Amsterdam, where he worked under Rembrandt van Rijn (1606–69), the first of the Dordrecht artists to do so.3 Bol rapidly mastered Rembrandt’s style and subsequently worked for a few years as a full-fledged assistant in his workshop on the Nieuwe Doelenstraat.
 The documentary evidence for Bol’s association with Rembrandt includes an annotation on the verso of a drawing by Rembrandt that can be dated around 1636.4 This inscription in Rembrandt’s handwriting mentions the sale of work by “fardijnandus.”
 Furthermore, “Fernenandus Bol” also witnessed a document dated 30 August 1640, in which Rembrandt empowers a Frisian lawyer to settle an inheritance matter in Leeuwarden.